 SEO is a factor that is often overlooked when discussing the negative effects of downtime.
 However, it is very important as your search ranking determines how easy it is for a customer to find your ecommerce store.
 If your website goes through a long period of downtime, your SEO ranking will be negatively affected.
 Once your site is up and running, it will still take some time for your ranking to go back to what it used to be.

 You may not be able to guarantee 100% uptime year round, but it’s completely in your power to minimize the impact downtime has on your business when it does happen.
 Here’s how you do it:

 1. Have a backup and recovery system for your online store: This is the most important step as it’s what will enable you to quickly bounce back from any data disaster.
-Unfortunately, most ecommerce platforms don’t build a backup feature into the product that merchants can use.
-The backup they have of their servers is not something that you, as a mere mortal, can be granted access to or even know what to do with.
+The Shared Responsibility Model, which pretty much all SaaS apps use, says that the users of an account are responsible for the data they generate on said account.
 You already know this if you’ve ever deleted a product or page in your Shopify store and realized that there’s no way to get it back.

 The easiest way to get a complete backup of your Shopify or BigCommerce store (and have a way to recover that backup with one click) is by installing the Rewind app and letting us do all the heavy lifting.
 Your store will automatically be backed up every day and, when disaster strikes, you simply sign into Rewind and hit ‘rewind’ on the items you want to bring back.